cloudFPGA/Doc/docsrc/pages/GETTING_STARTED/getting_started.md

 on a virtual machine hosted in our data center infrastructure ([as mentioned here](https://cloudfpga.github.io/Doc/pages/OVERVIEW/overview.html#cloudfpga-development-flow)).

 :Info: This getting started procedure will exemplify the generation of a cloudFPGA bitstream on your local computer.
 It is therefore assumed that you have the *Xilinx Vivado* tools installed and the corresponding licenses for you to use.
 However, note that the following quick start is only compatible with the *Vivado* versions **2017.4** to **2020.1** (included).

 ### Quick Trial

+This quickstart demonstrates the essentials steps to build, deploy and test a monolithic
+*Hello World* example without going into details and explanations.
+For more information and a detailed step-by-step tutorial, please visit the project  [cFp_HelloKale](https://github.com/cloudFPGA/cFp_HelloKale).

 ```
-    $ SANDBOX=`pwd`  (a short for your working directory)
+    $ SANDBOX=`pwd`     # (a short for your working directory)
 ```

 Step-1: Clone, setup and generate bitstream
 ```
     $ cd ${SANDBOX}